ElektraInitiative/PermaplanT/doc/decisions/frontend_end_to_end_testing.md

 ### Python

 Introducing a new language and gherkin to the team might at first sound challenging and not make much sense, but the decision to pick this stack was not only personal.
-Yes, I prefer Python over Typescript but I also believe that Python is easier to maintain in the long run.
+Yes, I prefer Python over Typescript but I also believe that Python is easier to maintain and read in the long run.
 Anyone who could work with Playwright for Typescript should also be able to do the same in Playwright for Python.
 The differences are very minor in the syntax and the possibilities are the same.
 Python is the second most popular coding language which is already included into many distros.